 For the better part of 15 years, Charles Bodie worked for a large, multinational investment bank and financial services holding company, first in private wealth management, and later in credit risk.
-Although he enjoyed his work, when Charles relocated to New Haven, Connected nearly three years ago, he began to look for other employment opportunities.
+Although he enjoyed his work, when Charles relocated to New Haven, Connecticut nearly three years ago, he began to look for other employment opportunities.
 That’s how he learned about Capital for Change, the largest full-service Community Development Financial Institution (CDFI) in Connecticut.

 While Charles didn’t initially set out to work in the CDFI sector, he says that he was attracted to Capital for Change because of its mission-driven practices.
 “The loans and other activities that Capital for Change do really make a difference for people that otherwise might not receive those opportunities from other financial institutions,” he said.
 “For me, that just meant so much.”
 In 2019, Charles became Capital for Change’s Director of Finance and Reporting, and he’s since stepped into the position of Chief Financial Officer.